Saturday, October 3, 2009

 Spend time with your children.
 Spend time with your parents.
 Visit with grandparents (if you are still lucky enough to have them).
 Take time to get medical checkups.
 Take your spouse out to dinner.
 Play another 18.
 There will always be time to clean the house and fix the disposal.
 Take care of the golf balls first---the things that really matter.
 Set your priorities.
 The rest is just sand.

 One of the students raised her hand and inquired what the coffee represented.
 Our professor smiled and said, 'I'm glad you asked.'
-The coffee just shows you that no matter how
+The coffee just shows you that no matter how full your life may seem, there's always room for a cup of coffee with a friend.

 I have seen this done in business coaching events several times since then and use it myself in some of my classes.
-I feel that is an excellent visual to keep in mine when we wonder where our balance should be.
+I feel that is an excellent visual to keep in mind when we wonder where our balance should be.
 Bright Blessings Chessie

 Tuesday, August 25, 2009